 Coronary artery disease occurs when the coronary arteries become clogged with fatty deposits.

-A heart attack occurs when a blockage in a coronary artery cuts the blood supply to heart muscle.
+A heart attack occurs when a blockage in a coronary artery cuts the blood (and oxygen) supply to heart muscle.

 Heart valve disease